johnae/spook/README.md

 ## Spook

-Spook used to be a light weight replacement for [guard](https://github.com/guard/guard) but is much more since the 0.7.0 version.
+Spook started out as a light weight replacement for [guard](https://github.com/guard/guard) but is much more since the 0.7.0 version.
 It's still early days but I'm using it every day for work.
 It is mostly written in [Lua](http://www.lua.org) and [moonscript](https://github.com/leafo/moonscript) with a sprinkle of C. It's built as a single binary with all dependencies built-in.
 The ridiculously fast [LuaJIT VM](http://luajit.org/) is embedded and compiled with Lua 5.2 compatibility.
 Extensions are easily written in [moonscript](https://github.com/leafo/moonscript),